ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***aggregationAgents*** - number of aggregation agents that will execute a mix of aggregation queries simultaneously
   * ***editorialAgents*** - number of editorial agents that will execute a mix of update operations simultaneously
   * ***dataGeneratorWorkers*** - number of worker threads used by the data generator to produce data
-  * ***generatorRandomSeed*** - use it to set a random set for the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data
+  * ***generatorRandomSeed*** - use it to set a value for the random seed used by the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data

 * Benchmark Phases (test.properties)
-    One, some or all phases can be enabled and will run in a sequence below.
-Running first three phases is mandatory with optional forth (*loadCreativeWorks*)  in cases when generated data will not be loaded manually.
+    One, some or all phases can be enabled and will run in the sequence listed below.
+Running first three phases is mandatory with optionally enabling fourth one (*loadCreativeWorks*) - for the case when generated data will not be loaded manually into the database.

   * ***loadOntologies*** - populate the RDF database with required ontologies (from reference knowledge).
 It can be done manually by uploading all .ttl files located at : /data/ontologies
   * ***adjustRefDatasetsSizes*** - optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).